Pitch for Funds Competition

 - No video or animations, audio recording or hand-outs are permitted.

-- The University and Acting Deputy Vice-Chancellor Research, Professor George Cho will provide a combined prize pool of $7,000, to be used toward research costs.
+- The Deputy Vice-Chancellor of Research and Innovation (DVCR&I), Professor Leigh Sullivan, will provide a combined prize pool of $7,000, to be used toward research costs.

-- Judging for the 2018 P4F will take a 'Shark Tank' approach, with the prize money to be divided among the four judges, each having $1,500 to award as a single prize or split among finalists whose presentations are judged as the best.
-Members of the audience will have a token worth $5 to award to their favourite pitcher (a total people's choice prize pool of $1,000).
+- Judging for the 2019 P4F will take a 'Shark Tank' approach, with $6,000 in prize money to be divided among the four judges, each having $1,500 to award as a single prize or split among finalists whose presentations are judged as the best.
+Members of the audience will each have a token worth $5 to award to their favourite pitcher (a total people's choice prize pool of $1,000).

 - There is a limited prize pool of $7,000.
 Entrants, however, are encouraged to pitch for the full amount of 'real-world' funding which they require to support their research, primarily as this will provide a more realistic experience, and there may be potential opportunities for further funding via industry representatives in the audience.